 Section Four.
 Each member in good standing of the Association shall be entitled to one vote at a meeting of the members.
+However, any person who has received a free membership will be considered a non-voting member during the term of such free membership.
 Voting shall be in person, online, by mail ballot or by other electronic means prescribed by the Association.
 Only ballots meeting the foregoing requirements shall be accepted and counted.
 Ballots may not be transmitted in any other form, including but not limited to facsimile transmission.
 No voting by proxy shall be allowed.
 A member shall be in good standing if the member is not in arrears with respect to the payment of dues and is not suspended from membership for a violation of the Association's rules and regulations.